stevenahlberg313/osTicket_Installation/README.md

 </p>
 <p>
-The final test if this demonstration, was to attempt to log into osTicket as both the Admin and user.
+The final test of this demonstration, was to attempt to log into osTicket as both the Admin and user.
 </p>
 <br />